Saran33/pwe_analysis/README.md

 # PWE Analysis

 ### Financial timeseries charting and analysis.
-PWE Analysis is a repository for analysing securities using Pandas, Plotly, Cufflinks and other tools.
+PWE Analysis is a repository for analysing securities using Pandas, Plotly, Cufflinks and other tools. \n.

 The repository can be found at  the below link:
 [Github-flavored Markdown](https://github.com/Saran33/pwe_analysis/)

 #### Toinstal using pip:
 `pip install pwe`